brett-cohen/react-deep-dive/README.md

 ## Goals

 1. Introduce you to the key ideas of React for further learning
+1. Introduce concepts that may be more difficult to come across organically
-2. Teach you enough to be dangerous
+1. Teach you enough to be dangerous

 Once you've got the gist of things, [try building your own React app](https://create-react-app.dev/).